 - Helmets are compulsory and rental agencies are obliged to offer one as part of the hire deal.

 - Main highways in Greece have been improving steadily over the years but many still don't offer smooth sailing.

-- Some main roads retain the two-lane/hard-shoulder format of the 1960s, which can be confusing and even downright dangerous.
+- Some main roads retain a two-lane/hard-shoulder format, which can be confusing and even downright dangerous.

 - Roadworks can take years and years in Greece – especially on the islands, where funding often only trickles in.
 In other cases, excellent new tarmac roads may have appeared that are not on any local maps.

 - Slow drivers – many of them unsure and hesitant tourists who stop suddenly on corners and inappropriate places – can cause serious traffic events on Greece's roads.